Driver Killed in Nassau County Crash; FHP Investigating Fatal

 What Happened

-An unidentified driver was killed in a fatal crash in Nassau County on Monday, May 18, 2026, according to reporting aggregated by Google News.
-The Florida Highway Patrol (FHP) — not a New York agency — is leading the investigation, which strongly suggests this incident occurred in Nassau County, Florida, not Nassau County, Long Island, despite the shared name.
+An unidentified driver was killed in a crash in Nassau County, Long Island, on Monday, May 18, 2026, according to reporting aggregated by Google News.
+The crash was classified as a critical-severity incident, resulting in at least one fatality.

 Location & Road Context